 ON PROPERTY SIRE TRIALS

 The progeny from these rams are run together to eliminate the effect of environment on the results.
-The with the sires identity withheld the progeny are visually classed and objectively measured and these results are combined in assessing the performance of the different sires.
+With the sires identity withheld the progeny are visually classed and objectively measured, these results are combined to asses the performance of the different sires.

-We have seventeen years completed results and we have visually classed the eighteenth year’s progeny.
-The some of the standout rams over the completed trials have been Jim, Captain, Stilts, Pioneer, Des, Cargo and Woody.
+We have eighteen years completed results and we have visually classed the nineteenth year’s progeny.
+Some of the standout rams over the completed trials have been Jim, Captain, Stilts, Pioneer, Des, Cargo and Woody.
 Jim and his progeny continue to have outstanding results in the Merinos Superior Sires and through Sheep Genetics Australia.

 We believe that the use of this trial program gives us the confidence and security to progress the genetic base of Stockman Stud to the next level.
 By combining visual (subjective) and measured (objective) testing we have identified the most productive and structurally sound sires to ensure that Stockman Stud will capitalise on genetic gains at the fastest possible rate, further increasing profitability our clients.